 Britain's unexpected inflation increase in December is unlikely to worry the Bank of England

-Inflation across the United Kingdom increased unexpectedly last month as a result of sharp hike in tobacco and alcohol prices
+Inflation across the United Kingdom increased unexpectedly last month as a result of a hike in tobacco and alcohol prices

 LONDON -- Inflation across the United Kingdom increased unexpectedly last month as a result of sharp hikes in tobacco and alcohol prices, according to official figures released Wednesday.